With an impassive mask, Kaidus bent down and grabbed the man’s neck.

 By the time it was over, there was nothing left but a devastated landscape around the area of the Tal’hrus base.
 The surrounding trees had either turned to ashes or been torn to shreds.
 Deep scars ran along the ground like cracks, digging deep into the earth.
 What used to be the base had been obliterated, and its foundations were nothing more than chunks of sand and pebbles.
 The corpses of the Tal’hrus agents were nowhere to be seen.

 *Haaa… Haaa* Taking deep breaths, Kaidus took a good look around.
 The only place that had not been destroyed was the small area where he was standing, and the surroundings too far from his position.
-His hands were a little numb, and he was still holding onto the sword, still embedded into the ground.
+His hands were a little numb, and he was still holding onto the sword that was embedded into the ground.

 “Masssster.”
 The wind spoke, its voice containing a hint of worry.